 cfbb98d392e4a9d39da8285d10cbef3974c2f012 /home/kr0m/PAL 1.1.z64

-to the directory where we cloned the repository:
+to the directory where you cloned the repository:

 mv ~/PAL\ 1.1.z64 ./